steelbreeze/pivot/README.md

 ### Composite dimensions
 Dimensions can be merged with a call to ```join```.
 If the criteria for one dimension was [a, b] and another was [c, d], then the combined dimension would be [ac, ad, bc, bd].
+## Hypercubes
+While the library is geared around simple cubes, pivoted on an x and y axis, hypercubes are possible by making repeated calls to the ```slice``` function.